-The culinary journeys are in
+Culinary journeys are in

-Travelers like to enjoy
+Travelers like to savor their trips

 Culinary travel means experiencing food on vacation

 Special experiences are guaranteed when you meet locals on your pleasure trip.
 There are now more and more offers for this in Germany and Austria.
 You can have castle owners explain life in a castle to you.
-A beer sommelier explains, which beers go with which dishes.
+A beer sommelier explains, which beers go with which dish.
 Let yourself be shown in an Italian monastery how the nuns lived there.
 Of course, a look into the monastery kitchen should not be missing.
-Or you go on a herb hunt with a monk.
+Or go on a herb hunt with a monk.
 There are many ways to enjoy food while on vacation.
 Not only when visiting a restaurant.

 This is how a wine tour becomes a culinary journey

-Wine experiences with winemakers and in Wine Regions are something special.
+Wine experiences with winemakers and in wine regions are something special.
 Here, too, there are offers that allow you to take a look behind the scenes.
 Maybe you can even help out with work.
 What do you think of a vacation at a winery?
-During the day you hike through the vineyards.
-In the evening you rest in a winegrower's room after a dinner where house wines are compulsory.
+During the day, you hike through the vineyards.
+In the evening, you rest in a winegrower's room after a dinner where house wines are compulsory.
 Are you interested in other drinks?
-What do you think of learning more about sea buckthorn and its properties?
+What do you think of learning more about sea buck thorn and its properties?

-Food trips are Active Trips
+Food trips are active trips

 There is one thing that culinary trips are not: boring trips.
 With a little planning, you can create a vacation where you will come home with experiences and insights that you did not previously suspect how exciting they are.
 Get to know the local people.
 Get involved in their way of life.
 This creates experiences that remain unforgettable.
 Regardless of whether you are exploring your travel destination in a gourmet hotel or on a gourmet cruise, or whether you are exploring the area around your holiday destination on your own, there are offers for every taste.
 Be inventive and approach your hosts.
-You will see, it is fun to immerse yourself in a strange way of life.
+You will see, it is fun to immerse yourself in an unfamiliar way of life.

 Go on a Journey of Discovery